mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/cloud-security.md

 * **Sunday backups** – maximum 3 months history (counted from the day before the request)
 * **Monthly backups** (1st Sunday of each month) – maximum 1 year history (counted from the day before the request)

 Both production data and backup data utilize cloud storage and are subject to the storage limit associated with the Mendix Platform subscription purchased.
 Companies are advised to set up an internal protocol for the usage and testing of backups.
-Administrators can download backups from the Cloud Portal or develop automated downloads of backups using the Mendix Platform REST API.
+Administrators can download backups from the Developer Portal or develop automated downloads of backups using the Mendix Platform REST API.
 Mendix also offers the option to use live data replication in order to enable a fallback environment.

 ### 2.1 How Does Mendix Mitigate Disasters?